kauri-io/Content/ZeppelinOS/Linking.md

   `$ zos session --network local --from ganache-address-here --expires 3600`

 Note: If you get a message at any point saying "A network name must be provided to execute the requested action" it means that our session expired.
-Simply run the **zos session** command from above and try again from where you left off.
+Run the **zos session** command from above and try again from where you left off.

 Now we are going to push our contract to the local network.